 Record investment in Austrian start-ups

-The total amount invested in Austrian startups rose sharply in the first half of the year.
+The total amount invested in Austrian start-ups rose sharply in the first half of the year.

-However, the data for the first half of 2022 would not yet show any signs of a decline in the funding market for Austrian startups.
-On the contrary, in the first half of 2022, more money flowed into startups than ever before.
-The volume of financing exceeded that of the same period last year by 67 percent, reaching a total of EUR 881 million.
-However, the two significant financing rounds of TTTech Auto and Gostudent, each with €300 million and €250 million respectively, accounted for around 62 percent of total investment capital.
-This is shown by figures from the Start-up Investment Barometer of the consulting organization EY in cooperation with the Austrian Angel Investors Association (AAIA) and the Austrian Private Equity and Venture Capital Organization (AVCO).
+However, the data for the first half of 2022 would not yet show any signs of a decline in the financing market for Austrian start-ups.
+On the contrary: in the first half of 2022, more money flowed into start-ups than ever before.
+The volume of financing exceeded that of the same period last year by 67%, reaching a total of 881 million euros.
+However, the two major financing rounds of TTTech Auto and Gostudent accounted for around 62% of the total investment capital with 300 million euros and 250 million euros respectively.
+This is shown by figures from the Start-up Investment Barometer published by the consulting organization EY in collaboration with the Austrian Angel Investors Association (AAIA) and the Austrian Private Equity and Venture Capital Organization (AVCO).

 Like it?
 Please spread the word: